The California Raisin Show

 The California Raisin Show is a 1989 American animated television series based on the claymation advertising characters The California Raisins.
 The show is based on the claymation special, Meet the Raisins!, which originally aired on CBS in 1988.
 After the show's 13-episode run, a sequel to the original special, Raisins: Sold Out!: The California Raisins II, aired in 1990.

 While the characters are traditionally depicted in claymation, the TV show was cel animated by Murakami-Wolf-Swenson.
 It did, however, maintain Will Vinton as creative director and executive producer.

+Plot

-It takes place in a world populated by anthropomorphic fruits and vegetables and focuses on the main characters, the California Raisins: A.C. (vocals), Beebop (drums), Stretch (bass), and Red (guitar/piano).
+The series takes place in a world populated by anthropomorphic fruits and vegetables.
+It focuses on the main characters, a music band called the California Raisins: A.C. (vocals), Beebop (drums), Stretch (bass), and Red (guitar/piano).
 Each episode has one or more musical numbers, all of which were originally performed by most Motown artists.